The Village Street

 Irish Wolfhounds

 Irish Wolfhounds have inhabited Ireland long before the arrival of Christianity and the written word.
-They are known for being gentle, friendly and very intelligent, and our two resident Irish Wolfhounds, Meabh and Saoirse, are proof of this, and are much loved by all who visit!
+They are known for being gentle, friendly and very intelligent, and our two resident Irish Wolfhounds, Mรญde and Rรญan, are proof of this, and are much loved by all who visit!

 Music

-From our Traditional Irish Night to our Medieval Banquet, Bunratty has world class musicians who play everything from the fiddle to the harp, and who are sure to entertain!
+From our Traditional Irish Musicians to our Medieval Banquet, Bunratty has world-class musicians who play everything from the fiddle to the harp, and who are sure to entertain!
 You may also be lucky enough to hear them play Traditional Irish music in the Folk Park throughout the day!

 Baking at Bunratty

-Join our Bean an Ti’s in the Golden Vale Farmhouse to watch them as they prepare Irish Wholemeal Brown Bread, delicious Fruit Scones, Griddle Cake & Shannon Soda Bread, some of which are cooked at the hearth, on the griddle or in the ‘Bastible’ (covered pot), in which embers are raked under and over to create a pot-oven.
+Join our Bean an Ti’s in the Golden Vale Farmhouse to watch them as they prepare Irish Traditional Soda Bread, which is cooked at the hearth, on the griddle or in the ‘Bastible’ (covered pot), in which embers are raked under and over to create a pot-oven.